 Simplify your hostess duties.

-Having a family get-together this Christmas?
+Having a family get-together or at least some kind of gift exchange this Christmas?
 It doesn’t make you a bad person to purchase cookies from a local bakery on Christmas Eve so you don’t have to bake them.
 It doesn’t make you less of a hostess to make just two or three simple finger foods for the family to snack on, instead of five or six, plus desserts.
 Have the family pitch in with food!
 Plenty of people want to bring something to a get-together and doing things potluck style will ease your stress level.

 Remember, too, that your house doesn’t need to look like a cover of Better Homes & Gardens, either.
 Keep your decor simple.
 Years from now, no one will remember your food or decor, but they will remember the times they shared laughing and enjoying the holidays with family and friends.
 Keep your focus on what’s important!
 Now I can actually enjoy the holidays by doing less and embracing family and friends more.